 And how exactly might Google decide what a search session is exactly?

 A patent granted to Google last week explores how to use query sessions to identify Navigational Queries and Navigational Resources.

-So how does a search engine determine that a sequence of queries might be part of a query session?
+how does a search engine determine that a sequence of queries might be part of a query session?

 The patent points to at least three different ways it might make that decision, though also explicitly states that other methods might be used, too:

-Revision Time Window – A search session might be defined by queries submitted within a revision window time period between the input of a query and a subsequent query.
+Revision Time Window – A search session might be defined by queries submitted within a revision window period between the input of a query and a subsequent query.
 Someone submits a query, and a current search session is initiated.
 If the searcher doesn’t submit another query within a certain amount of time, such as five minutes, the session might be closed.